Rich-afk/homework-1-Rich-afk/README.md

 ## Link

-This app is deployed on
+The deploy link is currently non-functional.